josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_the_frankenstack_problem.md

 - When duct-taped together, they form an **illegal hybrid pipeline**.
 - Survivors, marginalised groups, and “high data yield” individuals become **the easiest live test cases**.

+Frankenstacks don’t emerge from one master plan.
+They appear because no one wants to take responsibility for the seams.

 ---

 ## 2. Origins in Prevent
-- **PREVENT** framed as counter-terrorism → pivoted to “safeguarding.”
+- **Prevent** began as counter-terrorism → then reframed as “safeguarding.”
 - Universities funded to “detect radicalisation” online.
 - Voice, behaviour, and metadata capture justified under **security exemptions**.
-- These systems later rebranded for health/social use, sidestepping medical regulation.
+- These systems were later rebranded for health/social care, sidestepping medical regulation and ethics review.

+Prevent became the policy *glue* that allowed forks to migrate across domains.

 ---